gcanti/fp-ts/docs/modules/FilterableE.ts.md

 ---
-title: Witherable.ts
+title: FilterableE.ts
-nav_order: 112
+nav_order: 31
 parent: Modules
 ---

-## Witherable overview
+## FilterableE overview

-`Witherable` represents data structures which can be _partitioned_ with effects in some `Applicative` functor.
+`FilterableE` represents data structures which can be _partitioned_ with effects in some `Applicative` functor.

 Added in v3.0.0